edmundmiller/edmundmiller.dev/src/content/post/emacs-snakefmt.md

 ---
 title: Formatting Snakemake using snakefmt in Emacs using Apheleia
-description: Formatting Snakemake snakefmt in Emacs using Apheleia
+description: A quick blurb about setting up snakefmt(Snakemake formatter) in Doom Emacs
 draft: true
 publishDate: "2024-06-10"
 tags: ["emacs", "snakemake"]